icml-528/Submission-528/pytorch/Readme.md

-# TAT implemneted in PyTorch
+# TAT implemented in PyTorch

 ## Prerequisites
 - PyTorch >= 0.4.0 (with suitable CUDA and CuDNN version)